 Safe lone working in the services and technology sectors

-A total of 1.1 million people were employed in financial and professional services in the UK in 2015.
-Many workers in this wide-ranging sector rarely work alone, and many more operate within standard office hours.
-But with the rise of remote working, and an increasing number of technical roles such as IT support, more and more employees in this sector spend at least some of their working week alone or without ready access to colleagues.
-And for certain job functions in the sector, public interaction is a frequent element of the job.
+A total of 1.1 million people was employed in financial and professional services in the UK in 2015, with an increasing number of technical roles such as IT support.
+Evermore employees in this sector spend at least some of their week working alone, remotely or without ready access to colleagues.
 For all types of lone working in this sector, Safe Hub offers protection whenever it’s needed.

-For such employees, the main risks are two-fold.
-First, they may be at risk of accidents in the lab, such as needle-stick injuries.
-And secondly, the scientist could be particularly at risk when entering or exiting the premises if the shift is during anti-social hours.
-For instance, they may be subject to attack from potential aggressors, especially if there are drugs on site or if the work that they are doing is perceived to be controversial.
+There are many instances where workers in the sector might work alone.
+Take a scientist working a night shift in a blood laboratory.
+They may be at risk of accidents in the lab, such as needle-stick injuries.
+And they could be particularly at risk when entering or exiting the premises, especially if there are drugs on site or if the work that they are doing is perceived to be controversial.

-Two of Safe Hub's features are especially useful for workers in such scenarios.
-In an emergency, the scientist can trigger a Red Alert which puts them in direct contact with the Alarm Receiving Centre (ARC).
-Highly-trained operatives at the ARC can direct the police to their precise location, as Safe Hub will pinpoint the worker using GPS.
-Meanwhile, the scientist can confirm their welfare at agreed intervals using Safe Check, by responding to automated prompts.
-The ARC will implement the scientist’s personalised escalation procedures according to a pre-defined protocol, should they fail to respond.
+In an emergency, the scientist can trigger an emergency Red Alert.
+This puts them in direct contact with the Alarm Receiving Centre (ARC), who can use GPS Locate to direct the police to their precise location.
+For proactive support, the scientist can confirm their welfare at agreed intervals using Safe Check, by responding to automated prompts.

 For technical and scientific activities, one of the main considerations will be restricting access to particular areas of a building, for instance near hazardous materials or where radiation risks are raised.